 Associate Professor Cathy Mihalopolous is the Director of Deakin Health Economics and will lead the economic evaluation of these resources (Study 4).

-Professor Denny Meyer is an applied statistician with expertise in the evaluation of e-health interventions.
+Professor Denny Meyer is an applied statistician at Swinburne University, with expertise in the evaluation of e-health interventions.
 Denny will contribute statistical expertise across Studies 1-3.

 Professor Alex Parker, from Victoria University, is a clinical psychologist, and has expertise in the dissemination of mental health interventions.
 Alex will co-lead the user-engagement, and knowledge translation aspects of this work.